Proportion of each country’s population cooking with solid fuels in 2023. Hover or tap to explore the data.

 Why it Matters

 Nearly half the world’s population is exposed to household air pollution.
-In 2021, 47% of the global population or about 3.6 billion people rely on solid fuels for cooking, a major source of HAP, and 3.1 million people died from causes attributable to it.
+In 2023, 33% of the global population or about 2.6 billion people relied on solid fuels for cooking, a major source of HAP, and 2.8 million deaths were attributable to exposure to HAP.

 HAP is also a leading cause of pollution-related deaths among babies in their first month of life.
-Almost 20% of newborn deaths in the first week of life are due to HAP; nearly 500,000 deaths in children under five years are also linked to household air pollution.
+In 2023, an estimated 21% of newborn deaths in the first week of life were due to HAP; over 500,000 deaths in children under five years were also linked to household air pollution.

 HAP exposure is far higher in poorer countries than in wealthier ones.
 People living in less-developed countries more often have limited or no access to cleaner energy sources and rely on solid fuels that are subsidized or can be gathered locally.
 Many of these countries lack the infrastructure to provide clean energy cooking and heating solutions.